SathyaBhat/sathyasays.com/content/posts/2010-01-05-archlinux-install-setup-guide-part-1-the-actual-install.md

 nano will open with menu.lst, where you can do any changes, if needed.
 Hit Ctrl+X and save, if needed

-And that&#8217;s it!
+And that's it!
 Install is completed, choose exit, and type reboot to start your newly installed ArchLinux !

-On rebooting you&#8217;ll be prompted to login.
+On rebooting you'll be prompted to login.
 Bear in mean there are no users created yet, except for the root user.
 So login with username as root and password you entered above.

 Part II: Creating a new user, setting up GUI &#8211; coming soon ;)